WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

     ![Transaction Action for the AI Agent message](images/receive-transaction-agent-message.png){style="width:800px; display:block; margin:0 auto;"}

     Be sure that the variable node number (97 in this example in `$(n97.receive.message)` ) is the same as the Receive Node number at the bottom left.
+You can access the right value under **Output Variables** on the right.

     With these steps, you will be taking the customer SMS message text and sending it back to the AI Agent.

+    Click on **Save**.

 4. Select the **Receive Node** Outcome (green circle), and connect it to the AI Agent Node.
 You should get something like this:

     ![Partial Flow](images/ai-agent-partial-flow.png){style="width:800px; display:block; margin:0 auto;"}

     If you tested now the Flow it would work, but the conversation would never end.
 We need to add a way to determine that the video visit was scheduled, and move to the next step which is sharing a video with the end customer.
-You will do it now:
+You will do it now in the next section, now it is a good moment to **Save** your Flow!

 ## Ending the conversation with the AI Agent